micag2025/Supply_Chain_project/docs/testing.md

 ## Overview

-Testing was performed on the **Ethereum Sepolia Testnet** to **validate smart contract behavior, frontend functionality, wallet integration, and role-based access control**.
+Testing was performed on the **Ethereum Sepolia Testnet** to validate smart contract behavior, frontend functionality, MetaMask wallet integration, blockchain, and role-based access control.

-The goal was to ensure correct execution of all supply chain workflows.
+The objective was to verify that the application correctly implements the complete supply chain lifecycle while enforcing security controls and maintaining blockchain state integrity.

 ---